mhaa54/cs430project03/README.md

 # CS 430 Project03 - Illumination
 Project 03 for CS 430 Computer Graphics

-In the previous project you will wrote code to raycast mathematical primitives based on a scene input file into a pixel buffer.
+In the previous project you wrote code to raycast mathematical primitives based on a scene input file into a pixel buffer.
 In this project you will color objects based on the shading model we discussed in class.